 Chrissy Teigen proves that even dark hair can embrace bronde.

-Rosie Huntington-Whiteley's natural soft brunette hair colour lends itself to this bronde-to-blonde balayage look.
+Rosie Huntington-Whiteley's natural soft brunette hair color lends itself to this bronde-to-blonde balayage look.

 "Balayage in honey tones and warmer shades work really well on medium skin tones," Smith tells us.
 "To really get what you're after from your hairdresser, make a board on Pinterest and put on all the images that you like.
 Also, put some pictures in that you don't like.
 When I'm doing a consultation with my client, I say, 'You're not going to look like this' because it makes them relax.
 This rules out mistakes."